EIDSS/EIDSS7/.github/ISSUE_TEMPLATE/uat-bug-report.md

 **Details**
 Country:
 Scenario (or enter ad hoc if ad hoc):
+If ad hoc, Category (Function, customization, localization, migration, integration):
 Username:
 Build:
+Severity (optional):

 **To Reproduce**
 Steps to reproduce the behavior (if in scripted testing, can refer to script step):